avcoder/unit04-lesson08/slides.md

 # Exercise: Query Strings
 Identify what’s unclear or non-standard in the following URLs

-- Why should filter parameters match database or schema field names (e.g., status=active)?
+- Why should filter parameters match public-facing, safe database fields or schema field names (e.g., status=active)?
-- What problems might arise if different endpoints use different query names for the same concept?
+- Are there any fields we should not allow filtering by?

 | URL                                       | What’s Wrong? |
 | ----------------------------------------- | ------------- |